NabeelAhsen/ShopifyMarketplace/README.md

 ---

-To begin, fork this repository and initiate the project by running the following.
+To begin, fork this repository and initiate the project by running the following in a terminal.

 ```sh
 npm run init